Safeguarding Policy

 • Keep a record of any safeguarding issues which arise.

-4. DBS Checks
+4. DBS CHECKS

 The individual’s manager will be responsible for ensuring a plan is in place in respect of these restricted duties and this will be authorised by a more senior manager.
 If restricted duties are not possible, the individual will not be allowed to start work with Our Media.